iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 ### Upgrade Multiple Clusters

+> **Note:**
-When upgrading multiple IOMesh clusters, it is recommended to first upgrade the management cluster and then other clusters.
-If you choose a cluster not the management cluster, the cluster will be temporarily unavailable when upgrading the second cluster; however all clusters will be back to normal finally.
+> When upgrading multiple IOMesh clusters, upgrade the management cluster first and then the other clusters.
+If not, the non-management cluster will be temporarily unavailable during the second upgrade, but all clusters will return to normal afterwards.

 **Procedure**

-1. Refer to [Upgrading Cluster](iomesh-operations/cluster-operations.md) to upgrade the first IOMesh cluster, which is the management cluster.
+1. [Upgrade the management cluster](iomesh-operations/cluster-operations.md), which is the first IOMesh cluster.

-2. After the first upgrade is complete, run the following command to edit the second IOMesh cluster,
+2. After the first upgrade is complete, edit the second IOMesh cluster.

-    第一套 IOMesh 集群升级完毕后，使用 `kubectl edit iomesh iomesh-cluster-1 -n iomesh-cluster-1` 编辑第二套 IOMesh 集群，修改所有的 yaml 配置中的 `spec.*.image.tags`  字段与第一套 IOMesh 集群保持一致(第一套 IOMesh 集群的配置通过 `kubectl get iomesh iomesh -n iomesh-system -o yaml` 命令查看)
+    - View YAML config for the first IOMesh cluster.
+      ```bash
+      kubectl edit iomesh iomesh-cluster-1 -n iomesh-cluster-1
+      ```

+    - Edit the second IOMesh cluster, ensuring all values of `spec.*.image.tags` are consistent with the values of the first cluster.
+      ```
+      kubectl edit iomesh iomesh-cluster-1 -n iomesh-cluster-1
+      ```

 ### Scale Multiple Clusters

 There is no difference between scaling up one cluster and scaling up multiple cluster operations.
-Plan the number of worker nodes and increase the number of meta or chunk pods one cluster by one cluster.
+Plan the number of worker nodes and increase the number of meta or chunk pods one by one.
 For more information, see [Scaling IOMesh Cluster](https://docs.iomesh.com/cluster-operations/scaling-cluster.md).

 ### Uninstall Multiple Clusters